16-bit Audio PWM by Dual 8-bit PWM with Auto Calibration

 To minimize the missing-steps and over-steps errors, we have to do calibration routine that adjust the low byte PWM period to the optimum value.
-With the amplifier circuit providing 16x gain (U4), the step-size of the high byte steps can be measured for all of the first 4 bit steps.
-There would be 16 levels of high byte increment for optimizing the calibration.
-The overall low byte steps can be measured by flipping the low byte PWM period from 0x00 to 0xFF and vice versa for each levels.
-It is possible that not all 16 levels can be used for calibration since the 16x amplifier is not calibrated, so some top levels might be useless and we have to detect if the 12-bit ADC reading gets the saturated value (4095).
+Firstly, with the amplifier circuit providing 16x gain (U4), the step-size of the high byte steps can be measured for all of the first 4 bit steps.
+As the result, there would be 16 levels of high byte increment for optimizing the calibration.
+Secondly, we can measure the overall low byte steps by flipping the low byte PWM period from 0x00 to 0xFF and vice versa, for each levels.
+It is possible that not all 16 levels is usable for calibration since the 16x amplifier is uncalibrated.
+Consequently, some top levels might be useless since it get saturated.
+To detect this saturated condition, just look if 12-bit ADC reading gets the saturated value (4095) or not.

 UPDATE: Final Circuit After Testing (10/10/2018)

 After constructed and tested, D1 Zener diode has significant current leakage before reaching its breakdown voltage (3.3V), and it should be omitted.
 Fortunately, the application note [reference 1] of STM32 series would accept positive current injection (up to some level) without affecting its conversion precision.
-The 10k resistor R7 is sufficient to limit the current while maintaining the input series resistance low enough to enable fast sampling time (fast charging of the hold-capacitor inside the analog multiplexer in the microcontroller).
-The final note, is that the -Vcc of the operational amplifier should be sourced below the ground.
-Although with a single supply the LM324 operational amplifier can swing almost down to the ground, but practically the current source and sink capability would be very low and it would introduce significant error around.
+The 10k resistor R7 is sufficient to limit the current while maintaining the input series resistance low enough.
+With low resistance, consequently, fast charging of the hold-capacitor inside the analog multiplexer in the microcontroller will produce faster conversion.
+The final note, that the -Vcc of the operational amplifier should be sourced below the ground.
+While LM324 operational amplifier can swing almost down to the ground, however the current source and sink capability would be very low without the negative supply.
 Here is the final circuit:

 AN2834 Application Note: How to get the best ADC accuracy in STM32 microcontrollers, STMicroelectronics